jam1garner/Smash-Forge/ReadMe.md

  - Can import bones from .mdl0 models
  - Can preview Namco models (.nud), Namco textures (.nut) and Smash 4 Level Data (.lvd)
  - Can view and preview stage camera animation (path.bin and CMR0 types)
+ - Can edit ACMD files, just use file -> open then select a .mtable
+ - Can edit Parameter files (Certain .bins)

+NOTE: this entire program is still very much a WIP.
+There may be bugs or incomplete features.
+Please stick with us as we're working on it!

 ##Building##
 ###Windows###